- Mar 22, 2025

 2. Humayun's Tomb:

 Humayun's Tomb is a UNESCO World Heritage Site in Delhi, India, which was built in 1570 by Persian and Indian artisans.
-The feature of the Tomb is that it was built in the res sandstone and has a double-layered dome made of white marble.
+The feature of the Tomb is that it was built in the red sandstone and has a double-layered dome made of white marble.
 This building is an example of Mughal architecture, which was further influenced by Persian architecture.
 Thus, Humayun's Tomb was designed by Mirak Mirza Ghiyas and was a Persian centre.
-The Tomb has a high-terraced platform that houses over 150 Mughal family members.
+The Tomb has a high-terraced platform housing over 150 members of the Mughal family.
 Thus, visit Humayun's Tomb, witness the large garden with pools and channels, and explore the subsidiary buildings.

 Location: Nizamuddin East, Delhi, near the Purana Qila (Old Fort)